mitrasingh/mitrasingh/README.md

 ###

 <p align="left">Always striving to expand my knowledge in software engineering.
-I gain satisfaction from solving bugs/issues and unraveling challenges.
-Always trying my best to deliver clear, maintainable and efficient code.
+I try my best to deliver clear, maintainable and efficient code.
 Would love to contribute to any projects or collaborate to create amazing and impactful apps!
 Feel free to reach out! </p>

 ###

-<h2 align="left">Currently I code with...</h2>
+<h2 align="left">Current tech</h2>

 ###